kagg-design/kagg-fast-post-generator/readme.txt

 == Changelog ==

 = 1.9.0 =
 * Dropped support for PHP 5.6.
-Minimum required PHP version is now 7.0.
+The minimum required PHP version is now 7.0.
 * Tested with WordPress 6.3.

 = 1.8.0 =
 * Tested with WordPress 6.2.

 = 1.7.0 =
-* Improved plugin behaviour in admin.
+* Improved plugin behavior in admin.
-* Fixed: item generation time now is properly distributed within default period.
+* Fixed: Item generation time now is properly distributed within the default period.
 * Added comments from not logged-in users.
 * Added filter for item's initial time shift.
 * Added filter for comment's random posts count.